How air flow meters help enhancing wastewater aeration system?

 Case studies: air flow meters in action

-Case studies that demonstrate the successful implementation of Fuji Electric ultrasonic air flow meters are valuable in illustrating their benefits: in both small-scale and large-scale wastewater treatment applications.
+Case studies demonstrating the successful implementation of Fuji Electric ultrasonic air flow meters are invaluable in illustrating their benefits in both small-scale and large-scale wastewater treatment applications.

 Small-scale success stories

-A small-scale wastewater treatment plant in a rural municipality faced challenges maintaining consistent aeration due to fluctuating low airflow rates.
-By integrating ultrasonic air flow meters - FWD-A, the facility achieved precise measurement even at low velocities.
+A small wastewater treatment plant in a rural community was having difficulty maintaining constant aeration due to fluctuating low air flows.
+By integrating FWD-A ultrasonic flowmeters, the plant was able to obtain precise measurements, even at low speeds.

-This led to improved control of the aeration stages and better support for microbial activity.
+This has enabled us toimprove control of the aeration stages and better support microbial activity.

 Large-scale industrial applications

-A large industrial wastewater treatment facility operating at high flow rates adopted advanced ultrasonic air flow meters - FWD-A to improve energy efficiency.
+A large industrial wastewater treatment plant operating at high flow rates has adopted advanced ultrasonic flowmeters - FWD-A toimprove its energy efficiency.

-The ultrasonic air flow meters provided accurate, real-time monitoring across extensive aeration basins.
-With this data, operators optimized the oxygen supply, ensuring proper support for the activated sludge process.
+Ultrasonic flowmeters enabled precise, real-time monitoring of the vast aeration basins.
+Thanks to this data, operators were able to optimize the oxygen supply, ensuring adequate support for the sludge and wastewater treatment process.

-Over time, the facility reported energy savings of up to 18%, while maintaining high treatment standards within the plant's operational constraints.
+Over time, the plant has achieved energy savings of up to 18%, while maintaining high processing standards within the plant's operational constraints.

 Summary